Datylon

 Clear and accessible charts that maximize the audience

 Some would say that visuals illustrate a story and that they are added to the text to give more context.
 We don’t agree!
 Since images, like charts, are oftentimes the first thing you see on a page, you have a big responsibility in making sure that they are clear without much further explanation.
+To help with this, tools like Picsart AI image generator can be used to create stunning visuals that can effectively communicate data and insights.
 Text can be added to provide context for those who want it, but data visualization should be the highest in the hierarchy.

 According to Theresa, if you need help understanding the chart, it’s probably a failing of the chart.
 She wants to help people understand the data by making it big and clear.
 A chart that is large and complicated will still attract a certain type of reader who wants to spend time exploring the visual, but for this report, and this important subject, Theresa wanted her audience to be as big as possible.
 The charts should be instantly understood by 80% of the readers.
 By limiting the number of chart types and choosing types that communicate data in a natural way, we totally think she succeeded in making a clear and accessible report.